A Distribution Testing Approach to Clustering Distributions: Abstract

 \section{Abstract}

-We study the following distribution clustering problem: Given a hidden partition of $k$ distributions into two groups, such that the distributions within each group are the same, and the two distributions associated with the two clusters are $\varepsilon$-far in total variation, the goal is to recover the partition.
+We study the following distribution clustering problem: Given a hidden partition of $k$ distributions into $2$ groups, such that the distributions within each group are the same, and the distributions associated with the clusters are pairwise $\varepsilon$-far in total variation, the goal is to recover the partition.
 We establish upper and lower bounds on the sample complexity for two fundamental cases: (1) when one of the cluster's distributions is known, and (2) when both are unknown.
 Our upper and lower bounds characterize the sample complexity's dependence on the domain size $n$, number of distributions $k$, size $r$ of one of the clusters, and distance $\varepsilon$.
 In particular, we achieve tightness with respect to $(n,k,r,\varepsilon)$ (up to an $O(\log k)$ factor) for all regimes.
+In addition, we show that this result extends to the case of $d$-clustering for any constant number of clusters $d$.

+\acks{This work is supported by the Singapore National Research Foundation (NRF) under its AI Visiting Professorship programme.}